Paradox Service Terms

 H. PUBLICITY.

-Except as set forth in these Terms, neither Party will use the other Party’s name, logos or trademarks, without the prior written consent of the other Party, in any written press releases, advertisements and/or marketing materials, except that Paradox may use Client’s name and logo in lists of Paradox clients and on the Paradox website.
+Except as set forth in the Agreement, neither Party will use the other Party’s name, logos or trademarks, without the prior written consent of the other Party, in any written press releases, advertisements and/or marketing materials, except that Paradox may use Client’s name and logo in lists of Paradox clients and on the Paradox website.
 Such usage will not be classified as an advertisement but an identification as an entity who receives Services from Paradox.

 I. ENTIRE AGREEMENT.

-The Agreement, including any appendices, schedules, exhibits, Order Forms, or addenda, sets forth the entire understanding and agreement between the Parties with respect to the subject matter of theAgreement and supersedes all earlier agreements, understandings, proposals, discussions, negotiations, representations and warranties, both written and oral, regarding the subject matter.
+The Agreement, including any appendices, schedules, exhibits, Order Forms, or addenda, sets forth the entire understanding and agreement between the Parties with respect to the subject matter of the Agreement and supersedes all earlier agreements, understandings, proposals, discussions, negotiations, representations and warranties, both written and oral, regarding the subject matter.
 The Agreement, and each Party’s rights and obligations hereunder, may only be amended by a written amendment, signed by both Parties, that expressly references the Agreement.
-Nothing contained in any purchase order, vendor management terms and conditions, click-through or similar terms and conditions (“Additional Terms”) shall modify or amend either Party’s rights or obligations with respect to the Services.
-Any and all such Additional Terms are expressly rejected, notwithstanding any agreement to or acceptance of such terms by Paradox, and shall have no force or effect, as the terms and conditions of the Agreement shall govern
+No additional terms presented by either Party in any purchase order, vendor registration or management terms and conditions, code of conduct, click-through or other similar terms and conditions (“Additional Terms”) shall modify or amend either Party’s rights or obligations with respect to subject matter of the Agreement.
+Any and all such Additional Terms are expressly rejected, notwithstanding any agreement to or acceptance of such terms by each Party, and shall have no force or effect, as the terms and conditions of the Agreement shall govern.

-If Paradox makes I-9 services available to Client pursuant to thisAgreement, the terms and conditions available at https://www.paradox.ai/legal/i9-services are incorporated herein and shall govern the provision and use of those Services.
-If Paradox makes job distribution and/or boost services available to Client pursuant to this Agreement, the terms and conditions available at https://www.paradox.ai/legal/job-distribution-and-boost-addendum are incorporated herein and shall govern the provision and use of those Services.
-Additionally, notwithstanding any other provision of this Agreement,Paradox may make additional functionality, not already provided for under an Order Form, available to Client via the Cloud Software (“Added Functionality”), subject to online click-through terms and conditions, presented to a User.
-A User will have no obligation to accept such terms and conditions and Paradox will have no obligation to make such Added Functionality available to Client.
-However, where a User accepts such terms and conditions, those terms and conditions will govern Paradox’s provision of the Added Functionality.
+Notwithstanding any other provision of this Agreement, Paradox may make access to third-party services, not provided for under an Order Form, available to Client via the Cloud Software, for example, job board distribution services via an integration marketplace (“Integrated Services”), subject to online click-through terms and conditions applicable to the Integrated Services.
+A User will have no obligation to use such Integrated Services or accept such terms and conditions, and Paradox will have no obligation to make such Integrated Services available to Client.
+However, where a User accepts such terms and conditions, those terms and conditions will govern Client’s access to and use of the Integrated Services.

 K. COUNTERPARTS AND EXECUTION.